 2. Does beneficiary have right to contest a Will?

-In case disputes arise between beneficiaries, or between beneficiaries and executors of Wills, we provide expert mediation services that will help you resolve all differences without approaching the court.
+In case disputes arise between beneficiaries, or between beneficiaries and executors of Wills, we provide expert mediation services.
+This will help you resolve all differences without approaching the court.
+We can mediate a variety of legal matters may it be disputed Wills, family provision claims, or more information regarding Wills and probates

-Because we value transparency, we have fixed-fee pricing for Wills and Estate Planning which gives you a clear sense of the costs from the start so that you are able to plan your next course of action accordingly.
+Because we value transparency, we have fixed-fee pricing for Wills and Estate Planning.
+This way you will have a clear sense of the costs from the start so that you are able to plan your next course of action accordingly.

 If you wish to have a confidential chat on any matter regarding Wills, and wish to have a detailed explanation on the rights of beneficiaries, do not hesitate to get in touch with our friendly and experienced lawyers today.

-Contact us here to have a confidential chat.
+Contact our experienced Wills and Estate lawyers here to have a confident